HowTo: Node Red – Display Raspberry Pi's system data on the dashboard

 1. Hi hajo,

-I have just tested the whole thing again.
+I just tested it all again.
 "Unfortunately" everything works for me.
-Can you give me some more information about what is not working for you? 🙂
+Can you give me some more info what isn't working for you? 🙂

 Best regards